-FIL Life has no employees.
+FIL Life has no employees as at 30 June 2020.
 All operational services are provided by FPM.
 Executive salaries for Directors are set outside of the Company at FIL Group level.
 For these reasons FIL Life does not have a separate Remuneration Committee.